 What else are you doing to keep up spirits in a time of social distancing?

 As promised, I’m adding new things as I learn about them.

 Philanthropy Northwest has a assembled a large list of emergency response funds is the northwest, Alaska, and Hawaii.
 Washington Nonprofits has created a spreadsheet including additional national sources of emergency funding.

 The National Council for Nonprofits is offering a webinar on the impact of the recent federal rescue bills on nonprofits.
+The first offering on March 31 was so popular a second one is offered Tuesday, April 7.
 Sign up.